 As of mid-November, the silver price was down over 10 percent year-to-date.
 While market watchers had been hoping to see the white metal trend upward for the year, it’s still got a long way to go to reach highs seen in 2011.

 Even so, some investors are looking at silver stocks that pay dividends.
 A dividend is a sum of money that is paid regularly by a company to a class of its shareholders out of its earnings.
 Dividends are often issued as cash payments, but can also be issued as stock or other property.

 With that in mind, here’s a brief overview of five silver stocks that pay dividends.
 They may be worth some attention as the silver price continues to rise.
-Companies are listed in descending order by market cap — if we missed a dividend-paying silver stock, please let us know in the comments!
+Companies are listed in alphabetical order.
+If we missed a dividend-paying silver stock, please let us know in the comments.

 Market cap: US$5.85 billion

 Major miner Fresnillo bills itself as the world’s leading primary silver producer.
 Its precious metals assets include the largest primary silver mine in the world, as well as an “exceptional portfolio of development projects and exploration prospects.”

-The company pays two dividends per year, and its dividend policy takes business profitability and underlying earnings growth into account, as well as capital requirements and cash flow.
-It paid its 2016 interim dividend of US$0.086 per share on September 9, 2016, and its final 2016 dividend of US$0.215 per share on May 26, 2017.
-Fresnillo’s 2017 interim dividend payment is scheduled for September 8, 2017 at a rate of US$0.106 per share.
+This silver stock pays two dividends per year, and its dividend policy takes business profitability and underlying earnings growth into account, as well as capital requirements and cashflow.
+It paid its final 2017 dividend of US$0.298 per share on June 4, 2018, and its 2018 interim dividend came in at US$0.107 per share on September 7, 2018.